-&lt;sup>10 The function of a back-up specialist unit not associated with the specialist unit, as in current Rule 501(b), is for one specialist unit on the floor to provide staffing when needed to another specialist unit on the floor.
+The function of a back-up specialist unit not associated with the specialist unit, as in current Rule 501(b), is for one specialist unit on the floor to provide staffing when needed to another specialist unit on the floor.
 Because multiple specialist units are no longer present on the floor, the back-up function is no longer feasible.
-Moreover, as discussed the specialist unit must clearly indicate its staffing to the Exchange, and the substitute specialist requirement continues unchanged.
+Moreover, as discussed below, the specialist unit must clearly indicate its staffing to the Exchange, and the substitute specialist requirement continues unchanged.

-&lt;sup>11 Rule 501(a) and (b).
+11 Rule 501(a) and (b).

 First, Rule 507(a) currently states that the Board has the ability to perform functions such as deferring or limiting approval of SQTs or RSQTs.
 The Exchange proposes to replace the role of the Board with Exchange staff.
 The Exchange may therefore defer, for a period to be determined in the Exchange's discretion, approval of qualifying applications for SQT or RSQT status pending any action required to address the issue of concern to the Exchange.
-The Exchange may not defer a determination of the approval of the application of any SQT or RSQT applicant or place any limitation(s) on access to the Exchange's electronic quoting and trading system on any SQT or RSQT applicant unless the basis for such limitation(s) or deferral have been objectively determined by the Exchange, subject to Securities and Exchange Commission approval or effectiveness pursuant to a rule change filing under Section 19(b) of the Securities Exchange Act of 1934, as amended.
-The Exchange shall provide written notification to any SOT or RSOT applicant whose application is the subject of such limitation(s) or deferral, describing the objective basis for such limitation(s) or deferral.
+The Exchange's Membership department12 may not defer a determination of the approval of the application of any SQT or RSQT applicant or place any limitation(s) on access to the Exchange's electronic quoting and trading system on any SQT or RSQT applicant unless the basis for such limitation(s) or deferral have been objectively determined by the Exchange, subject to Securities and Exchange Commission approval or effectiveness pursuant to a rule change filing under Section 19(b) of the Securities Exchange Act of 1934, as amended.
+The Exchange shall provide written notification to any SQT or RSQT applicant whose application is the subject of such limitation(s) or deferral, describing the objective basis for such limitation(s) or deferral.
 The Exchange believes that this change will help with the administration and application of Rule 507.
-Also, there is an appeal to the Board of Directors from any action of Exchange staff within Rule 507(e).
+Also, there is an appeal to the Board from any action of Exchange staff within Rule 507(e).

-Second, Rule 507(e) currently states that an appeal to the Board from a decision of the Exchange regarding an SQT, RSQT, or RSQTO application may be requested by a member or member organization; and that such appeal shall be heard by a special committee of the Directors composed of three (3) Directors at least one of whom will be
+Second, Rule 507(e) currently states that an appeal to the Board from a decision of the Exchange regarding an SQT, RSQT, or RSQTO13 application may be requested by a member or member organization; and that such appeal shall be heard by a special committee of the Board composed of three (3) Directors, at least one of whom will be Independent.
+In light of and commensurate with the first proposed Rule 507 change regarding the Board, the Exchange proposes to state that any appeal from a decision pursuant to Rule 507 may be heard by the Board or a panel appointed by the Board ("Board Panel") composed of three (3) members not materially involved in the Exchange decision appealed from;14 and that, as now, there shall be no appeal to the Board from a